COVID-19 pandemic in the Sahrawi Arab Democratic Republic

 The COVID-19 pandemic was confirmed to have reached the Sahrawi Arab Democratic Republic in July 2020.
-There are 33 confirmed cases in the eastern part of Western Sahara controlled by the Sahrawi Arab Democratic Republic.
+As of 19 June 2023, there are 2154 confirmed cases, of which 2064 have fully recovered, and the deaths have reached 90.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.

 Timeline

 January to June 2020

 On 19 March, the Polisario Front government of the Sahrawi Arab Democratic Republic closed the borders with Algeria and Mauritania as a preventative measure.

 July to December 2020

 On 25 July, the first four cases were confirmed.

 In the week 28 July–4 August one more case was reported.
 Three patients had recovered.

 In the week 4–11 August nine more cases and one more death were reported, bringing the death toll to 2.
 The total number of recovered patients increased to 5.

 In the week 11–18 August five more cases were reported.
 The death toll remained unchanged.
 The total number of recovered patients increased to 13.

 In the week 18–25 August six more cases were reported, bringing the total number of confirmed cases to 25.
 The death toll remained unchanged.

 From 25 August to 22 September no new cases or deaths were reported.

 In the week 23–29 September three more cases were reported, bringing the total number of confirmed cases to 28.
 The death toll remained unchanged.

 From 29 September to 13 December no new cases or deaths were reported.

 In the week 14–20 December two more cases were reported, bringing the total number of confirmed cases to 30.
 The death toll rose to 3.

 In the week 21–27 December one more case was reported, taking the total number of confirmed cases to 31.

 From 27 December to 3 January three more cases were reported, taking the total number of confirmed cases to 34.